-Jordan Ernest Burroughs was born on July 8, 1988 in New Jersey and grew up in the town of Sicklerville.
-He began wrestling at the age of 5 and was inspired by the great wrestlers of the WWF to begin.
-His favorite wrestlers as a kid weren't Olympic Champions at all, but the Ultimate Warrior and Macho Man Randy Savage.
+Jordan Ernest Burroughs was born on July 8, 1988.
+He grew up in the town of Sicklerville, as the youngest of four children.
+He began wrestling when he was give years old, and at that time was inspired by the great wrestlers of the World Wrestling Federation (WWF).
+His favorite wrestlers as a kid weren't Olympic champions at all, but rather the Ultimate Warrior and Macho Man Randy Savage.

 His awards and honors include: